-If you are replacing a well worn anchor windlass, or upgrading from a manual windlass to an electric windlass there are many points that must be considered.
-It is a good time to review your whole ground tackle anchor arrangement, and your boat anchor techniques.
-Windlass manufacturers offer a range of useful tools and guides to help you make the right choices for your particular boat and circumstances.
+If you are replacing a well worn anchor windlass, or upgrading from a manual anchor winch to an electric anchor winch there are many points that must be considered.
+It is a good time to review your whole ground tackle anchor arrangement, and your boat anchoring techniques.
+Most anchor windlass manufacturers offer a range of useful tools and guides to help you make the right choices for your particular boat and circumstances.

 The x3 factor covers windage, tidal current and a safety margin.

-Most manufacturers have useful charts to assist in selecting the right unit, and many prudently add in a safety margin of 15- 25%.
+Most anchor windlass manufacturers have useful charts to assist in selecting the right unit, and many prudently add in a safety margin of 15- 25%.
 Always over engineer in your decision making.

-As a safety precaution always transfer the load to a bollard or load bearing point using a rope snubber or use the chain stopper.
-Also it is worth checking how solid a base the windlass is mounted on, I was horrified to see how much stressing the foredeck suffered on one of my boats and ended up heavily reinforcing the foredeck area.
+As a safety precaution always transfer the load to a bollard or load bearing point using a snubber or use the chain stopper.
+Also it is worth checking how solid a base the anchor windlass is mounted on.
+I was horrified to see how much stressing the foredeck suffered on one of my boats and ended up heavily reinforcing the foredeck area under the anchor windlass.

-Also use a good swivel between anchor and chain, so that the anchor rolls and comes neatly into the stem-head fitting.
-One thing I look at with every boat is signs of stressing on the deck area under a windlass, if its stressed or fatigued the chances are the anchor windlass has sustained some hard stress too, so regularly inspect every part of the anchor system.
+Also use a good swivel between the anchor and chain, so that the anchor rolls and comes neatly into the stem-head fitting.
+One thing I look at with every boat is signs of stressing on the deck area under the anchor windlass.
+If it's stressed or fatigued the chances are the anchor windlass has sustained some hard stress too, so regularly inspect every part of the anchor windlass system.
 More about the anchor windlass to come and also lots to learn about anchor handling.